Templeton Gap District AVA: History

 The Templeton Gap viticultural area is one of the oldest wine regions in California.
 Grape growing in the region began in 1856, when a Frenchman named Adolph Siot planted the first vineyard along a road now known as Vineyard Drive.
 He established a commercial winery adjacent to the vineyard in 1890.

-The Rotta family purchased Siot’s vineyard and winery in 1908 and renamed it Rotta Winery.
+The Rotta family purchased Siot's vineyard and winery in 1908 and renamed it Rotta Winery.
 Nearby, the Pesenti family planted grapes in 1923 and established its namesake winery in 1934.
 Both wineries gained local reputations for fine, affordable Zinfandels.
 In 1924, Sylvester Dusi planted Zinfandel at Dusi Ranch, located three miles south of Paso Robles and east of Highway 101.
 The Dusi family farmed and sold Zinfandel grapes for more than 80 years, but never established a winery.

 During the 1920s, Italian migrants primarily transformed the Templeton landscape by removing forests to farm grains and plant Zinfandel grapes in their own small vineyards.
 The Paso Robles and Templeton areas are similar in geography and climate to Northern Italy with crops and vineyards planted in rolling hills and on steep mountains.
 Winegrower Frank Nerelli describes the areas as "so similar that you forget which country you are working in."
 When Prohibition was enacted in America, the legislation banned the sale and transportation of liquor, including wine.
 However, it was legal to grow grapes, sell them and make limited quantities of wine on your own property.
 It was also legal to drink wine on your own property but not to purchase it in bars, saloons, or speakeasies.

 The majority of Italians arrived in the San Luis Obispo area after the turn of the century and planted their vineyards in the 1920s during Prohibition.
 They became known for their blend of Zinfandel, Alicante Bouchet, and Carignane producing wine in their homes and wineries for religious and medicinal purposes, sold to friends and the black market.
-Some were arrested, fined by local authorities, had their homes raided and barrels axed and a few spent time in jail, but their wine production still thrived.
+Some were arrested, fined by local authorities, had their homes raided, barrels axed and a few spent time in jail, but their wine production still thrived.
 The wine they produced was sold by the gallon in screw top glass containers and known as "jug wine" until the 1970s when emerging modern vintners transitioned Zinfandel from the jug to an elegant bottle.